 Victims of domestic abuse, sexual assault and other crimes have to summon the strength to speak up and have their voices heard, but the court system rarely empowers them to do so, Peery said.

 “When someone is arrested of a crime, they are read their Miranda Rights and at that point they learn about their rights,” Peery said.
 “But what about the victims?
 No one ever tells them about their rights.”

 Proponents argue that passing Marsy’s Law will encourage law enforcement groups to be more proactive in notifying victims.
 Since this is already required, it shouldn’t be seen as an unfunded mandate for police, said Moyer, the state director for Marsy’s Law for All.
 She pointed out that the Oklahoma Fraternal Order of Police and District Attorneys Council support the measure.

-“This basically says, ‘We already know you are doing this – everyone understand it’s a constitutional protection.’
+“This basically says, ‘We already know you are doing this – everyone understands it’s a constitutional protection.’
 And it basically solidifies the process.”